metal-crow/Inventory-Watcher/README.md

 ##CSH Research Room Inventory Watcher

 An inventory manager for the CSH research room.
 Keeps track of parts and their current quantity.
-Also allows locating parts via an automated laser pointer.
+Also allows locating parts via an image selection system. and restocking via email notification.
 Used this as an excuse to learn Rust.

 Windows Setup:
  * install Rust x64
  * install MSYS2
-  * install mingw-w64-x86_64-gcc, add C:\MSYS64\mingw64\bin to PATH
+  * install mingw-w64-x86_64-gcc, add C:\MSYS64\mingw64\bin to PATH. (also maybe copy gcc.exe and rename it cc.exe because ???)
   * install mingw-w64-x86_64-openssl
  * install MySQL